SihaoCheng/WD_models/README.md

 m_logteff_to_agecool = WD_models.interp_xy_z_func(
     model['mass_array'], model['logteff'], model['age_cool'], 'linear')
 ```
-Note that the name of models can be abbreviated .
-The details are listed below:
+Note that there are shorter versions for the names of WD models.
+Available models are listed below:

-low_mass_model:     String.
-Specifying the cooling model used for low-
-                        mass WDs (<~0.5Msun).
-Its value should be one of the
-                            following:
+low_mass_model (less than about 0.5 Msun):
             ''                              no low-mass model will be read
             'Fontaine2001' or 'f'           http://www.astro.umontreal.ca/~bergeron/CoolingModels/

-        normal_mass_model:  String.
-Specifying the cooling model used for
-                            normal-mass WDs (about 0.5~1.0Msun).
-Its value
-                            should be one of the following:
+normal_mass_model (about 0.5 to 1.0 Msun):
             ''                              no normal-mass model will be read
             'Fontaine2001' or 'f'           http://www.astro.umontreal.ca/~bergeron/CoolingModels/
             'Althaus2010_001' or 'a001'     Z=0.01, only for DA, http://evolgroup.fcaglp.unlp.edu.ar/TRACKS/tracks_cocore.html